 Fax: + 44 (0)20 7848 5006

-Abstract: 240 words

-Text (incl. references, excl. title, abstract and tables): 4481 words

 Abstract (240 words)

 Background and Objectives

 Acceptance and Commitment Therapy (ACT) is a contextual cognitive-behavioural approach with a developing evidence base for clinical and cost-effectiveness as an individually-delivered intervention to promote recovery from psychosis.
 ACT also lends itself to brief group delivery, potentially increasing access to therapy without inflating costs.
 This study examined, for the first time, the feasibility and acceptability of ACT groups for people with psychosis (G-ACTp).